 Hardware & Tools

 There is no better instant-read thermometer than the Thermapen.
 While other “instant-read” thermometers take 20-30 seconds to reach a full reading, the Thermapen takes just 3 seconds!
 Popular with health inspectors and food service managers, this instrument-grade unit is splash-resistant and has a range of -58°F to 572°F. Can be recalibrated or repaired if damaged.
 Highly recommended by Cook’s Illustrated magazine.
-At $99 it’s not cheap, but worth every penny.
+It’s not cheap, but worth every penny.

 Occasionally, there are times when the best product is not necessarily the most expensive one.
 Forschner knives are a case in point.
 Forschner is the high-end cutlery division of Victorinox, the same company that makes Swiss Army Knives.
 Forschner began making professional-style cutlery in 1881 and has a dedicated following among many chefs and barbecue experts.
 These knives are very sharp, very high quality, and very reasonably priced.
 Cook’s Illustrated consistently rates Forschner knives a “best buy” in their knife testing.
 You’ll find many discount retailers on the Web.